SaraOlsson/eruza-waste-cleanup/README.md

 ## Benefits

-### Plastic bottles collection - Fast & Easy
+1. Plastic bottles collection - Fast & Easy
-The proposed automated system automatically detects and recognizes the plastic bottle.
-Thus more collection bins can be placed in the stalls and bottle collection will be very quick as the Object detection system recognizes the plastic bottle, count the number and update the database.
+The proposed automated system automatically recognize and count the number of plastic bottle.
+Thus stats can be updated in the database with ease.

-### Digitization of physical bills
+2. Digitization of physical bills
-The app has an option to scan the images of the physical bills and it converts the image into the physical text via image recognition.
-The system has stored the images of the physical bills in a separate database for later reference (Maybe, Useful for tax claims).
+The app has an option to scan the images of the physical bills with a single click and it converts the image into the digital text via image recognition.
+The system will also store the images of the physical bills in a separate database for later reference (Maybe, Useful for tax claims).
 Thus transparency can be maintained.

-### Easy volunteer addition
+3. Easy volunteer addition
 The interactive app prototype has a feature where volunteers can be added and notified about the event.
 Consider a scenario, If 10 people have shown interest in volunteering, their mail IDs can be added to the mobile app.
 Any delay in the event, any excess food details can be shared with all volunteers with a single click thus they can address the issue by bringing the right people.The contacts of the volunteers will be maintained at the database, thus the NGO can contact/notify them about future events without much difficulties.

+### Event Multimedia Database
+The app has the option to click pictures/videos during the event.
+Later, the pictures can be retrieved from the database if required for the impact report

+### Voice Support
+The volunteer cab update the collected plastic bottle count by just tapping the mic and talking.
+The Speech API will convert it into the text and store the data in the database

 ### Easy Impact report Generation
 The location, number of benefited people, Pictures of the events, delivered product list , financial and funding details will be attached to the event ID thus much helpful to generate the impact report.